 \subsection{Dark energy equation of state}

 We vary the dark energy equation of state parameter with the standard \citep[CPL;][]{2001IJMPD..10..213C,2003PhRvL..90i1301L} parametrisation:

 with the uniform priors given in \Cref{tab:parameters}.
-Note that we do not explicitly impose $w < -1/3$, which is required for accelerated expansion, in the prior.
+We do not explicitly impose $w < -1/3$, which is required for accelerated expansion, in the prior.
 In this model, $w_0 = -1$ and $w_a=0$ corresponds to the cosmological constant $\Lambda$.
 The cosmological background is modified so that:

 where the spatial curvature still vanishes.
-This parametrisation has attracted a lot of attention lately thanks to the DESI results, which have measured $w_0$ and $w_a$ to be discrepant with $\Lambda$.
+This parametrisation has attracted considerable attention recently, owing to the DESI results, which have measured $w_0$ and $w_a$ to be discrepant with $\Lambda$.
 This, in turn, has sparked a debate.
-For example, that the BAO data measures $w(z) = -1$ at the redshifts where the BAO has been measured \citep[see e.g.][]{2024JCAP...12..007C,2025MNRAS.540.2844E}, or whether prior volume effects play a role \citep[e.g.][]{2025arXiv250612004H,2025arXiv250403829S,2025JCAP...08..065B}, if theoretical priors \citep[e.g][]{2025JCAP...05..065L,2025arXiv250913318T,2025arXiv251107526C} can reconcile this tension, or if this hints towards non-minally coupled gravity theories \citep{2025PhRvL.134r1002Y}.
+For example, that the BAO data measures $w(z) = -1$ at the redshifts where the BAO has been measured \citep[see e.g.][]{2024JCAP...12..007C,2025MNRAS.540.2844E}, or whether prior volume effects play a role \citep[e.g.][]{2025arXiv250612004H,2025arXiv250403829S,2025JCAP...08..065B}, if theoretical priors \citep[e.g][]{2025JCAP...05..065L,2025arXiv250913318T,2025arXiv251107526C} can reconcile this tension, or if this hints towards non-minimally coupled gravity theories \citep{2025PhRvL.134r1002Y}.